Configuration Guide

 : Model to use--web-search

-: Enable web search capability using DuckDuckGo to enhance prompts with relevant information--temperature <TEMPERATURE>
+: Enable web search capability using DuckDuckGo to enhance prompts with relevant information--pipe

 : Set temperature (controls randomness, default: 0.7)--top_p <TOP_P>